freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 At the end of this process, SecureDrop Workstation may prompt you to reboot if core system components were updated.
-Once all steps in the update process have been completed, the SecureDrop Client will launch automatically.
+Once all steps in the update process have been completed, the SecureDrop App will launch automatically.

 Signing in
 ----------